davidande/FSRM-ANTICRYPTO/README.md

 To check if everything is ok, just empty the extensions.old and lunch the script again.
 This time You should See no error

 4- Drive and extension exclusion.
-As some program use certain type of extension that are known to be ine the ransomware list, You can put the list of extensions to bypass the FSRM blocking filter in the file est_to_accept.txt
+As some program use certain type of extension that are known to be ine the ransomware list, You can put the list of extensions to bypass the FSRM blocking filter in the file ext_to_accept.txt
-For the drive extension You can exclude 2 from bloking directly in the script.
+For the drive extension do the same in share_to_accept.txt.

 5- Task to update de file
 This scripts can be add as a task to check newer version of extensions list :
 program: c:\windows\system32\windowsPowerShell\v1.0\Powershell.exe
 Arguments to add: -noprofile  -executionpolicy Unrestricted -file "where is this script" default "C:\FSRMNOCRYPTO\FSRM_NOCRYPTO_20**.ps1".

-The task must be launched at least twice a day
+The task must be launched at least twice a day.
+In my case I made a task every hour.

 You can check that it's works by renaming a file in a share, just change the extension for exemple test.doc -> test.tron it will be forbiden.
 You can also follw all attempts in the events log.

+For maintenance use if you want to stop the fsrm service: Stop-Service SrmSvc

 # Sources #
 https://github.com/kinomakino/ransomware_file_extensions/blob/master/anti_ransomware.ps1